soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/assign-ediscovery-permissions.md

   Add-RoleGroupMember "eDiscovery Manager" -Member <name of security group>
   ```

     Note that an Exchange distribution group or an Office 365 group aren't supported.
 You must use a mail-enabled security group, which you can create in Exchange Online PowerShell by using the ` New-DistributionGroup -Type Security ` command.
-You can also create a mail-enabled security group (and add members) in the Exchange admin center or in the Office 365 admin center.
+You can also create a mail-enabled security group (and add members) in the Exchange admin center or in the Microsoft 365 admin center.
 Note that it might take up to 60 minutes after you create it for a new mail-enabled security to be available to add to the eDiscovery Managers role group.

     Also as previously stated, you can't make a mail-enabled security group an eDiscovery Administrator by using the **Add-eDiscoveryCaseAdmin** cmdlet in Security &amp; Compliance Center PowerShell.
 You can only add individual users as eDiscovery Administrators.